 - There is an additional $100 fee if there is no Funeral Director involved and we handle the opening and closing of a grave for a burial of ashes (see below).

 Funeral/Memorial with no Interment in graveyard

-- Sometimes the bereaved wish to have an interment in the churchyard followed by a memorial at a later date, or a memorial in the church when an interment has taken place elsewhere, for example, abroad.
+- Sometimes the bereaved wish to have an interment in the churchyard followed by a memorial at a later date, or a funeral or memorial in the church when an interment has or will take place elsewhere, for example, abroad.
 The fee includes the Minister, Parish Church, and Verger fees.
 There is no requirement for a Funeral Director to be engaged for a funeral or memorial service if there is no burial taking place as everything can be arranged through St. Mark's.

 - You may choose to use the St. Mark's organ or piano which is played by our resident instrumentalist, Angela Sainsbury.
 Angela can play both classical and contemporary songs and hymns.

 - If you are in possession of the ashes, the burial of ashes can be handled in-house without the need for a Funeral Director.
 There is simply this fee for opening and closing the grave.

 - If the ashes are in a casket, this can be lowered into the grave by our sexton or family member.
 If the ashes are in a different container, then you may wish for a florist to place them in a basket with flowers.